CromwellCMS/Cromwell/website/docs/features/scalability.md

 #### 5. Run servers on all machines

-Run `npx crw s --sv s` to launch only API server.
+Run `yarn crw s --sv s` to launch only API server.
 First time you can launch it this way to see server logs and ensure there's no errors.
-To run the server in background add flag `-d` to start in detached from terminal mode: `npx crw s --sv s -d`.
+To run the server in background add flag `-d` to start in detached from terminal mode: `yarn crw s --sv s -d`.

 #### 6. Configure load balancer